 A smart grid

 Modern and efficient infrastructure is needed to transform Germany’s energy system.
-Thismeans that new electricity and gas power lines must be installed, while the system as a whole needs to become more flexible.
+This means that new electricity power lines must be installed, while the system as a whole needs to become more flexible.
 When Germany’s nuclear power plants are shut down, renewable energy plants in northern and eastern Germany in particular will meet the shortfall.
 This energy is needed in southern Germany.
-Most of the country’s nuclear power plants are located in the south, which is also home to a large population and major industrial firms.
+The nuclear power plants located here should be replaced.
+The south is also home to a large population and major industrial firms.
 New electricity highways with particularly efficient technology will transport the electricity generated by wind farms in northern and eastern Germany directly to the south.